H-Gun

-H-Gun Labs, officially, H-Gun Corp.
-(1988–2001), was a film/animation consortium that started in Chicago and expanded to include a San Francisco studio.
-H-Gun began as a collective of students from The School of The Art Institute of Chicago and Columbia College in Chicago who were involved with making art, film, and music.
-Originally, UNGH! was the name of the band formed by founders Eric Zimmermann and Benjamin Stokes.
-The band nearly got signed to major recording label, but the group disbanded.
-Once they began making visuals or music videos for the music they were producing, and for other recording artists, they created H-Gun Corp.
-The name was loosely referred to as "The Lab" or "H-Gun Labs".
-H-Gun closed in 2001.
+H-Gun Labs, officially H-Gun Corp.
+(1988–2001), was a film and animation consortium that started in Chicago and expanded to include a San Francisco studio.
+Founded by Eric Zimmermann and Benjamin Stokes, H-Gun began as a collective of art, film, and music students from The School of The Art Institute of Chicago and Columbia College.
+The H-Gun moniker emerged as an anagram of the Zimmermann/Stokes' "UNGH!" band name when the group began making music videos for their own tracks, and eventually for other bands.

 Founding

-H-Gun consisted of core group of employees and many freelance and independent contractors.
-H-Gun gained attention by being a Chicago-based music video company when at the time the industry was dominated by East Coast and West Coast production companies.
+H-Gun consisted of a core group of employees and many independent contractors.
+Being a Chicago-based music video company when the industry was dominated by East Coast and West Coast production companies meant H-Gun could operate at a smaller scale, producing experimental, low budget work with up and coming directors and attracting clients and talent that valued H-Gun's core tenets.

-Their early videos included work for their own band, Ungh! and led to commissions from recording artists including: Ministry and Iron Maiden.
+The early music video work for Ungh! led to commissions from recording artists including: Nine Inch Nails (Down in It), Ministry, Iron Maiden, Soundgarden (Jesus Christ Pose, Rusty Cage), Melvins, and many more.
+Later music video and collaboration work expanded to include electronic acts such as Meat Beat Manifesto and the Orb through Stokes' involvement and ties via Dimensional Holofonic Sound.

-The two original founding members were Eric Zimmermann and Ben Stokes.
-Quickly Eric Koziol a fellow School of the Art Institute of Chicago collaborator and freelance producer/assistant director, Jim Deloye joined the company and became shareholders.
+The two original founding members Eric Zimmermann and Ben Stokes were joined by Eric Koziol (a fellow School of the Art Institute of Chicago collaborator), and freelance producer Jim Deloye.
 Other contributors to H-Gun were Eric Matthies, Wing Ko, CW Hayes, Elizabeth Biron, Barbara Schwarz, Dawn Rubin, Adrian Dimond, Maximum Greyspace, David Marine, Craig Coutts, Roxanna Markewiecz, Mak Knighton, Dawn Smallman, Damon Meena, Laura Dame, Robert Bial, Lisa Rubinelli, Jason Voke, Chris O'Dowd, Tau Gerber, James Colao, Vello Virkhaus, Robert Coddington, Davy Force, John Goodman, Ivan DeWolfe, Jon Schnepp, Patsy Desmond, Danielle Beverly, Ty Bardi, Sheleigh Highsmith, and scores of interns, freelancers, friends and collaborators.